cunib/rails-base-app/README.md

 * [faker](https://github.com/stympy/faker) A library for generating fake data such as names, addresses, and phone numbers.

 # Templates
+This project has predefined *generators templates* for CRUD views and controllers.
+If you run a *scaffold* it would use those templates to generate the views and controllers with an specific layout.
+> You can customize this templates modiffing the files in `lib/templates`.

 # Getting started
 First of all, **COPY** the repository instead of clone it!(**DO NOT CLONE THIS REPO** unless you want to contribute with it).